Commands, Layers, Agents, and Prompts

 name = "reduce"

-description = "Compress session history for cost optimization"
+description = "Compress session history for cost optimization during ongoing work"

 input_mode = "all"